Isaiah 51

 Isaiah 51 is the fifty-first chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet Isaiah, and is one of the Books of the Prophets.
 Chapters 40-55 are known as "Deutero-Isaiah" and date from the time of the Israelites' exile in Babylon.
 This chapter expresses the consolation of the Lord offered to the people of Israel.

 Text

 The original text was written in the Hebrew language.
 This chapter is divided into 23 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

-Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BC or later):
+Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BCE or later):